traumverloren/socially-awkward-wearables/socially-awkward-wearables.md

 ### (I just thought I was using an API)

-^ Ironically I also didn't realize I had really worked with ML before this current project until I really looked back and thought about this project.
+^ Ironically I also didn't realize I had worked with ML in this project until I really looked back and thought about this project again.

-^ ML is so ubiquitous/pervasive, I used it in this project and didn't really understand that I was using it.
+^ ML is so ubiquitous/pervasive, I used it here  and didn't really understand that I was using it.

 ^ I was just using an API that I sent data to and got a response.

-^ I wasn't particularly excited about ML at the time tbh nor thought it was "my thing"

 ---